UPDATE September 2021:

 The key question is why Crossrider is associated with malware and adware.
 We covered this in a new article that examines the history and business of Crossrider.
 Ultimately, we learned that Crossrider created a development platform that was also used by major ad injectors.

 Who is behind Crossrider and Kape Technologies?

-The main figure behind Crossrider and Kape Technologies is the Israeli billionaire Teddy Sagi.
+One of the biggest investors behind Crossrider and Kape Technologies is the Israeli billionaire Teddy Sagi.
 In fact, some outlets refer to the company as “Teddy Sagi’s Kape” when discussing the latest merger news with PIA.

 You can read about Teddy Sagi on Wikipedia; he has an interesting history.

 The Forbes article had this to say about Sagi and Crossrider:

 A vast number of companies are affiliated with ad injectors, either packaging their tools or funnelling ads down to them.
 One of the biggest is Crossrider, the majority stake of which is held by billionaire Teddy Sagi, a serial entrepreneur and ex-con who was jailed for insider trading in the 1990s.
 His biggest money maker to date is gambling software developer Playtech.
 Co-founder and CEO Koby Menachemi was part of Unit 8200, where he was a developer for three years.

 What went unnoticed, until now, is that most of the searchable organisations involved in this potentially dangerous business are based in Israel.
 They also happen to have links to the nation’s military and its top signals intelligence agency, the Israeli equivalent of the NSA or GCHQ: Unit 8200, which works out of the Israel Defense Forces (IDF).